-Field Meaning cccc Number, in hexadecimal, of tasks waiting in the queue. dddd Number, in hexadecimal, of units currently in the custody of the semaphore. eeee Hexadecimal token for the containing job of the first waiting task.
-It is absent if no tasks are waiting. ffff Hexadecimal token for the first waiting task.
-It is 0000 if no tasks are waiting.
-8888 Hexadecimal token for the semaphore's containing job. հհհհհհհ Description of the manner in which waiting tasks are queued in the semaphore's task queue.
+Field Meaning ffff Hexadecimal token for the first waiting task.
+It is 0000 if no tasks are waiting. gggg Hexadecimal token for the semaphore's containing job. hhhhhhh Description of the manner in which waiting tasks are queued in the semaphore's task queue.
 The possible values are FIFO and PRIORITY. iiii Maximum allowable number, in hexadecimal, of units that the semaphore may have in its custody.